KaiserWerk/goauth2/README.md

 - Resource Owner: the user who owns a resource.
 - Client: the app that wants to access a resource.
+  - Confidential Client: a client that can keep a secret, e.g. server-side web apps
+  - Public Client: a client that cannot keep a secret, e.g. mobile or desktop apps
 - User-Agent: some kind of client able to execute HTTP requests, but the actual client must not be able to access its storage.
 Typically a web browser.
 - Authorization Server: the heart of all authorization and authentication flows.
 - Resource Server: the server that actually has resource and is willing to supply it on the condition of correct authorization.
 - PKCE: (pronounced 'pixie'): stands for _Proof Key for Code Exchange_ and is an extension of top of OAuth2 used for public clients using Authorization Code Grant mitigating authorization code interception attacks.
 - OIDC: stands for _OpenID Connect_, an additional identity layer on top of OAuth2 which allows clients to verify the identity of resource owners and to obtain basic profile information about those resource owners.

 ## Grant Types

 So far, __goauth2__ supports the following grant types:

 - [X] Client Credentials Grant
 - [X] Resource Owner Password Credentials Grant
 - [X] Implicit Grant
 - [X] Device Code Grant
 - [X] Authorization Code Grant
 - [X] Authorization Code Grant with Proof Key for Code Exchange
 - [ ] OpenID Connect

 ## Explanations of Grant Types